ShinShinShen/CSE3CAP-Project/README.md

 - [pandas](https://pandas.pydata.org/) — for data processing and analysis
 - [openpyxl](https://openpyxl.readthedocs.io/) — for reading and writing (`.xlsx`) files
 - [fpdf2](https://py-pdf.github.io/fpdf2/) — for generating PDF reports
+- matplotlib — for generating severity distribution charts

 All dependencies are listed in the [`requirements.txt`] file.